Paleo Energy Balls

 Here are a couple paleo cookbooks I bought and enjoyed last month.
 (These are affiliate links.)

 Also on the easy list was feeling satisfied.
-I did not have any problems feeling hungry.
-Using intuitive eating, I was able to listen to my hunger, and eat enough to satisfy.
+I did not have any problems feeling satisfied.
+Using intuitive eating, I was able to listen to my hunger, and eat enough to satiated.
 My weight has remained steady.
-I did find that a bigger than normal breakfast really helped me not turn into an afternoon snack monster.
+I did find that a bigger-than-normal breakfast really helped me not turn into an afternoon snack monster.
 I also found that having a tin of almonds, a banana or some of these paleo energy bites handy was a good way to make sure I had something paleo-friendly if hunger struck when I was out and about.

 Challenges of the Paleo Diet

 On the “hard” side of the equation, eating paleo meant that I spend more time in the kitchen.
 On the paleo diet, pretty much everything is made from scratch.
 And without dairy or grains, I had to spend time making alternatives.
 For example, when I made cauliflower mashed potatoes, instead of splashing in some yogurt, butter or buttermilk, I had to take the time to make a batch of cashew cream.
 The difference was subtle, but the number of dirty dishes in the sink don’t lie!

 Another challenge while cooking and eating a paleo diet for the month of January, was produce management!
 This was a bigger issue than I thought it would be.
 Usually when I plan our meals, we have a protein, a veggie and a grain.
 But with paleo, we’d have a protein and two veggies.
 Often more!
 So we basically had double the veggies on hand at all times.
 Plus instead of snacking on crackers and such, we filled the counter with fresh fruit.
 All of that produce takes up a lot of grocery cart and fridge space!
 That’s not something I could have anticipated and was an eye-opener.